priyas13/Irmin/Introduction.md

 This custom content type is then used as the content of the store.
 As we saw in [set](https://github.com/priyas13/ocaml-irmin/blob/master/set/iset.ml), module AO_value is the set data type.
 Now we see that AO_value can be used as content of an Irmin store (AO_store).

 The block store in Irmin conains the serialized values from both the application contents, tree-nodes and history data.
 So we could see in the content type signature, we should have of_string function which converts the serialized data back to type t.

+Irmin high-level store is automatically generated over the block-store, a tag-store and the application contents.